tlongers/doccydoc/sphinx/source/units.rst

 **Guidance on use**

 We identify sites with a number of different levels of geographical precision.
 In ``Unit: Site, Nearest Settlement (ID)`` field we record the identity number of the location as provided by the gazetteer in use for the dataset.
-For example, if Open Steet Map is the gazetteer, then we will record the ID numberof the OSM object (``node``, ``way`` or ``relation``) that identifies a settlement in which there is a unit site.
+For example, if Open Steet Map is the gazetteer, then we will record the ID number of the OSM object (``node``, ``way`` or ``relation``) that identifies a settlement in which there is a unit site.
 It could be a city, town or village or other gazetteer object that denotes a settlement.

 Unit: Site, First-level Administrative Area (Name)
 -----------------------------------------------